KingsleyOmon-Edo/KObjectMapper/CONTRIBUTING.md

-# WELCOME TO OBECT MAPPER
+# WELCOME TO KOBjECT MAPPER

 We appreciate you takeing time out to view our page on GitHub.